in-toto/specification/in-toto-spec.md

 that the file `"lib/foo"` matches `"build/lib/foo"` from the compilation step.

-* **ALLOW**: indicates that the pattern appears as a material or a product of this step.
+* **ALLOW**: indicates that artifacts matched by the pattern are allowed as materials or products of this step.
-* **DISALLOW**: indicates that no files matching the pattern can appear as a material or a product on this step.
+* **DISALLOW**: indicates that artifacts matched by the pattern are not allowed as materials or products of this step.
 * **REQUIRE**: indicates that a pattern must appear as a material or product of this step.
 * **CREATE**: indicates that products matched by the pattern must not appear as materials of this step.
-Note, the rule still passes if the pattern does not match any products.
 * **DELETE**: indicates that materials matched by the pattern must not appear as products of this step.
-Note, the rule still passes if the pattern does not match any materials.
-* **MODIFY**: indicates that the PATH's hash must be updated in this step.
-In other words, this path must appear as a material and a product within this step and their hashes must not match.
+* **MODIFY**: indicates that products matched by this pattern must appear as materials of this step, and their hashes must not by the same.

-The artifact rules contained in the `"expected_materials"` and `"expected_products"` fields operate in a similar fashion as firewall rules do.
-This means that the first rule that matches a specific artifact in the link metadata will be used to match that artifact.
-In addition, there is an implicit `"ALLOW *"` at the end of such fields.

 ##### 4.3.3.1 MATCH rule behavior